marklogic-community/marklogic-samplestack/README.md

 This release features two middle tiers

 - one for the Java enterprise developer, implemented using Java, Spring and Gradle
-- one for the JavaScript developer, imple,emted using JavaScript, Node.js and Gulp.
+- one for the JavaScript developer, implemented using JavaScript, Node.js and Gulp.

 The project includes the following major components:
 * [MarkLogic](http://www.marklogic.com/) for the database tier